danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 ## Object Abstraction

 ## 5.1 setup()
 In the previous chapters, we have worked with different objects such as geometric shapes like ellipses, rectangles and polygons.
 One can apply different attributes to these objects, such as color, size and position.
 Additionally, they can exhibit certain behaviors such as moving, animating and rotation (as seen in Ch.3- Infinite Loops and Ch.4- Data Capture).
-But those geometric objects are already built-in `p5.js`.
-In this chapter, we will work on constructing our own objects, attributes and behaviors, representing some parts of the objects in a physical or imagined world.
+But those geometric objects, in terms of using those functions, are already built-in within `p5.js` with a set of pre-defined arguments and attributes.
+In this chapter, we will work on constructing our own objects, attributes and behaviors, representing some parts of the objects from a physical or imagined world.

-Abstraction in computing is about representation.
-There are too much details and relations to handle in real world in which objects are complex and nonlinear.
+Object Abstraction in computing is about representation.
+Certain attributes and relations are abstracted from the real world, but at the same time details and contexts are left out.
+It is understood that objects in real world are complex and nonlinear.
 For example, Tofu, originated in China with over 2000 years, is a food made of soybean.
 Through soaking and grinding soybeans, as well as filering out remaining particulates, it becomes something known as soymilk, containing stable emulsion of oil, water, and protein.
 Such condensed soymilk is pressed into solid white blocks with varying softness as Tofu in a process similar to cheesemaking.
+The process of making Tofu involves different labour and machinic processes.
 It is an important food product specifically in the East, not only because of its protein richness but also as a cultural symbol.
-When you present a ToFu in a game context like [Tofu Go](https://www.dbdbking.com/Tofu-Go), developed and designed by Francis Lam (HK/CN) [^francis], it is inevitably required to abstract the complexity of processes and relations, representing essential and desired elements.
+When Tofu becomes a game object, like in [Tofu Go](https://www.dbdbking.com/Tofu-Go) that is developed and designed by Francis Lam (HK/CN) [^francis], it is inevitably required to abstract the complexity of processes and relations, representing essential and desired elements.
 In the game, Tofu is designed as a white 3-d cube form with an emoticon, and it could also move and jump.
-Of course in real world Tofu cannot behave in that way, but one can imgine how objects can be performed differently when you program your own software.
+Of course in the real world Tofu cannot behave in that way, but one can imgine how objects can be performed differently when you program your own software.

 Abstraction is one of the key concepts of object-oriented programming (OOP).
 Its main goal is to handle object's complexity by presenting and abstracting certain details to the users via representing a concrete model.
 Fazi and Fuller discuss such concreteness of abstracted computation [^Fazi], they said "Computation not only abstracts from the world in order to model and represet it; through such abstractions, it also partakes in it."
-If we think of previous capture of data capture, it becomes clear that computation with material agency, in a wider cultural context, shaping a particular urban life and facilitating capitalistic metrification and datafication.
+If we recall the previous chapter of Data Capture with many different contemporary examples of tracking forms and data input capturing, it becomes clear that computation with material agency, in a wider cultural context, shaping a particular urban life and facilitating capitalistic metrification and datafication.
+In other words, objects in OOP are not only about negotiating with the real world as a form of realism and representation nor the formal logics that compose and design the objects, but also as a "contingent, real process" that "re-actualised by the interactions between and with the computational" that form a border set of relations. [^Fuller]

+Indeed, abstraction exists in many different layers and scales of computing.
+The everyday use of computers consist of a binary system to process data and information.
+At the lowest level of abstraction, the flow of information is stored, processed and represented in the form of the binary (base 2 number system) number of zeros and ones, including text, images, video and sound. [^binary] In other words, the way how we as human understand these multimedia formats is different from how a computer to process them as data (or more precisely as the binary number) including pixels, color values and waveforms.
+In this way, abstraction is all over in computing from lower level like machine code and electric circuit to higher level like graphical user interface and interaction.
+The farther away from the machine language of the computer, we call this as high-level abstraction including the programming language, `p5.js` that we use in the book.

-Abstraction is all over in computing from using high level programing langauge to the representation in a graphical user interface.
-Such abstraction hides details of how a computer work physically with logic gates in a binary system as well as reducing the complexity of computer operation (such as copying and deleting files) to users.
-This chapter is more to examplify the concept of abstraction through object oriented programming with objects creation.
+In general, abstraction, as a fundamental concept of computing, hides details of how a computer work physically with logic gates in a binary system as well as reducing the complexity of computer operations (such as copying and deleting files) to users.
+But for this chapter, it will specifically focus on object abstraction, which is an approach in object oriented programming, to think conceptually about how do objects model real or imaginary world.

 ## 5.1.1 Start()